samdoes-stuff/PROJECT-HILSHA/Journal.md

 3D camera → Flight Controller → Pi (mapping + compression) → Rover → LoRa → Mars Orbiter
 ```
 Also sourced all components and fitted in budget.
 Made BOM list.
+Tomorrow will be the last day of this project I hope.

 ~ 7 hours